 Accommodation tips

 Stay central.
 The €30 you save by booking 2 km from Sultanahmet costs you back in late-night transit decisions.
-Hotel choice matters more than star rating: read recent solo-female reviews (Booking and TripAdvisor filter by traveler type), and prefer properties with 24-hour reception, key-card lifts, and well-lit street access.
+Hotel choice matters more than star rating: read recent solo-female reviews (Trip.com and TripAdvisor filter by traveler type), and prefer properties with 24-hour reception, key-card lifts, and well-lit street access.

 Boutique hotels and the smaller cave hotels in Cappadocia are very accustomed to solo female travelers and tend to be the most accommodating.
 Family-run operations beat large chains for this kind of trip.